marionettejs/backbone.marionette/docs/marionette.controller.md

 var contr = new MyController();

 // add some event handlers
-contr.on("close", function(){ ... });
+contr.on("destroy", function(){ ... });
 contr.listenTo(something, "bar", function(){...});

-// close the controller: unbind all of the
+// destroy the controller: unbind all of the
-// event handlers, trigger the "close" event and
+// event handlers, trigger the "destroy" event and
-// call the onClose method
+// call the onDestroy method
-controller.close();
+controller.destroy();
 ```

 ## On The Name 'Controller'